- Trek to see Jane Goodall's chimpanzees in Gombe

 Off the coast of Tanzania, the Zanzibar Archipelago consists of Zanzibar (locally, Unguja), Pemba and smaller islands.
 White sand beaches and turquoise waters await.

-Ruaha is the largest protected area in East Africa home to more than 570 species of birds and the highest concentration of elephants in East Africa.
+Ruaha is the largest protected area in East Africa and home to more than 570 species of birds as well as one of the highest concentrations of elephant in the region.

-Selous Game Reserve is a vast wilderness area home to large herds of elephants, many bird species and some of Tanzania's last remaining black rhinos.
+Selous Game Reserve is a vast wilderness area with large herds of elephant, many bird species and some of the last remaining black rhinos in Tanzania.